altocodenl/tagaway-mobile/tagaway/lib/readme.md

       var localPivsById = PivService.instance.localPivsById ();
 ```

-We will create a list `localPivsToAdd`, which we will only use if `currentMonth` is not set.
+We will create a list `localPivsToAdd`.

 ```dart
       var localPivsToAdd = [];